Major Research Project (DM3107)

 Lighthouse Windows

 The lighthouse windows taught me a new skill that was incredibly beneficial for saving time and reducing my workload.
 The array tool allowed me to make clones of the asset while also providing a setting that creates accurate spacing between assets.
-I applied this tool to duplicate the assets equally across the 4 faces, which was much faster compared to manually positioning the assets using the clone tool.
+I applied this tool to duplicate the assets equally across the 4 faces, which was more efficient compared to manually positioning the assets using the clone tool.
 The feedback that I received on my model was that the windows did not reflect ancient architecture.
-I decided to replace the basic cubes with the arch design, which did make the model more historically appealing.
+I decided to replace the basic cubes with the arch design, which made model more historically appealing.

 Before feedback